If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 How to choose a desktop environment?

-openSUSE installer provides three officially supported desktop options:
+openSUSE installer provides three officially supported desktop options.
+There is no default choice.:

 GNOME is another popular desktop environment that is well supported by openSUSE.
 It is less customizable but easier to start.